This pumpkin seed bread is light and delicious with a soft, open crumb, dotted with mild and crunchy sunflower seeds.

 Instructions

-Prepare your loaf tin by greasing it with vegetable oil, then lining with a strip of baking paper, which will make your loaf easier to lift out.
+Prepare your loaf tin by greasing it with vegetable oil, sunflower oil or olive oil, then lining with a strip of parchment paper, which will make your loaf easier to lift out.

-Put the flour, salt, yeast and pumpkin seeds into a large bowl.
+Put the dry ingredients in a large bowl: flour, salt, yeast and pumpkin seeds.

 Mix together.

-Add the pumpkin puree and ⅔ of the warm water.
+Add the wet ingredients: pumpkin puree and ⅔ of the warm water.

 Mix together with your hands.
 Add the remaining water little by little only as needed to give a clean bowl with no floury bits at the bottom.
 You may not need all the water.